Open to the Public

 The preserve's boardwalk is open to the public every day from sunrise to sunset.
 To protect this wetland area, please stay on the boardwalk and mowed walking trails.

-A beautiful boardwalk allows you to enjoy the wetland without getting your feet wet on the 22-acre preserve!
-Visitors may also explore mowed paths that wind around to Beaverdam Creek.
+A beautiful boardwalk allows you to view the wetland springs without getting your feet wet!
+Those who don't mind getting their feet damp or dirty may also explore mowed paths that wind around to Beaverdam Creek.
 Some areas off the boardwalk may be damp or muddy.
+Dogs are allowed on leash.

 Why the Conservancy Selected This Site